cbare/cbare.github.io/_drafts/azure.md

 Code running inside Azure should probably use managed identities, as in this [example][107].

+## Running Python code

+How would you deploy a Python code in Azure?
+Specifically, I like to write APIs in [FastAPI][301].
+Confusingly, there are at least 5 different [options for deploying containers in Azure][302].
+I wish there was guidance of this form: If you want to do X, the best choice is Y.

 ## Karma

 Ever since they became an underdog, I keep rooting for a Microsoft comeback.
 I'm glad to see Azure doing well and R and Python finding a place in Redmond.
 I'm hopeful that Microsoft will be a good steward of GitHub.
 Spending some time as an underdog is good for the soul.
 Microsoft's reemergence could provide some much-needed balance relative to the other tech giants.